PIB: FG to hold town hall meetings after presidential assent

 He also said he has extracted the commitment of multinational oil firms to relocate their operational headquarters to the Niger Delta and urged the elders to continue to sensitize communities on the need to secure public assets in their areas.

 The minister said; “We are planning, alongside the Minister of Information to hold town hall meetings in the host communities after the presidential assent to the PIB.
-We need to have more stakeholders engagement on the three per cent allocated to the communities.
+We need to have more stakeholders engagement on the 3 percent allocated to the communities.
 People need to know that it is from production costs and not from profit.
 The production cost is always higher than the profits.

 “Today, I can tell you authoritatively that we are on the last mile of the oil economy.
 Economies around the world are now discussing renewable fuel.